-In most cases, the issue is caused by a Registry entry pointing to the wrong location of Outlook.exe.
+If you are not affected by this Office 365 bug, then, in most cases, the issue is caused by a Registry entry pointing to the wrong location of Outlook.exe.
 The keys involved may look a bit scary and complex at first but the solutions itself isn’t that hard to implement.
 The keys also look very similar so make sure you select the correct ones.
 Best is to double check whether you have the correct one by looking at the Status Bar at the bottom of the Registry editor.

 Locate the following key for your version of Office and Windows in the Registry:

 - 32-bit version of Office on a 64-bit version of Windows